Siam1205/HFD-HideAndSeek/README.md

 HFD-HAS provides message embedding in all but the highest bit plane as well as in "bit planes first-mode" or in "pixels first-mode".
 In the former mode, the bit planes are filled completely before another one is used while in the latter mode the pixels are up to the maximum amount of allowed bit planes before the next pixel is used as it is shown in the previous images.

 ## HFD-HAS usage
-Upon starting the tool, the HFD-HAS mainframe appears:
+Upon starting the tool, the HFD-HAS main frame appears:
 <p align="center">
   <img src="https://github.com/Siam1205/HFD-HideAndSeek/blob/master/Example/GUI.png" alt="Example image: HFD-HAS Graphical User Interface (GUI)" width="90%"/>
 </p>